Vision Statement:

 Clair Cangialosi (She/Her):

-Dr. Clair Cangialosi enjoys an active career as a performer and educator in the northern Virginia area.
-She has taught woodwind students in grades 4–12 as well as at the university level in private lesson and masterclass settings.
+Dr. Clair Cangialosi enjoys an active career as a performer and educator in the Northern Virginia area, most recently with the Matchsticks Bassoon Quartet and the Loudoun Symphony Orchestra.

 Fun Fact: Clair does yoga every day!

-Ed Senn (They/Them):
+E Senn (They/Them):

 Bassoonist Ed Senn is an artist who feels at home in a multitude of genres-- new music, chamber, orchestral, opera, and theatre-- they play it all.